How to Conclude a Literature Review

 What are the goals of writing a literature review?

-Why is it necessary to conclude a literature review?
+Why is a literature review conclusion necessary?

 Concluding a literature review is significant as a reader can have a good idea about the complete literature.
-Moreover, the reader can get to know about what could be the future recommendations of your research paper as the conclusion of the literature review touches upon recommendations as well.
+Moreover, the reader can get to know about what could be the future recommendations of your research paper as the conclusion of a literature review touches upon recommendations as well.